DASH: A Meta-Attack Framework for Synthesizing Effective and Stealthy Adversarial Examples: Introduction

 The attention weights are optimized end-to-end through a meta-loss that jointly considers (i) attack success (via minimizing the confidence score of the ground-truth class) and (ii) perceptual similarity (via maximizing SSIM).
 This allows the framework to dynamically adjust the influence of each candidate attack based on the target model.
 Unlike existing methods that are rigid in balance between imperceptibility (from human perception) and attack success, \daash~learns to trade off these objectives adaptively across different models and datasets.

 Empirically, \daash~achieves a significant improvement in both attack success rate (ASR) and perceptual fidelity compared to the current state-of-the-art.
-On robust models trained on CIFAR-100 such as \cite{cui2024decoupled}, \daash~reaches an average ASR of 99.97\% with an SSIM score of 94.43, significantly outperforming state-of-the-art perceptual attacks such as AdvAD \cite{li2024advad} (ASR: 79.14\%, SSIM: 83.18) and DiffAttack \cite{chen2024diffusion} (ASR: 77.24\%, SSIM: 91.16).
-Similar improvements are observed in other experimental settings.
+On robust models trained on CIFAR-100 such as Cui2024 \cite{cui2024decoupled}, \daash~reaches an average ASR of 99.77\% with an SSIM score of 94.43, significantly outperforming state-of-the-art perceptual attacks such as AdvAD \cite{li2024advad} (ASR: 79.14\%, SSIM: 83.18) and DiffAttack \cite{chen2024diffusion} (ASR: 77.24\%, SSIM: 91.16).
+Similar improvements are observed in other experimental settings. \daash~also transfers well across different models, which demonstrates its effectiveness in black-box settings.

 Fig.~\ref{fig:daash_viz} presents qualitative comparisons, further illustrating the superiority of \daash~in generating perceptually plausible yet highly effective adversarial examples.